 - A change in color at the hernia site (may appear to be red, blue or purple)

+What are the signs you have a hernia?
 If you suspect that you have a hernia, your doctor can perform tests to confirm a diagnosis.
 A physical examination of the bulge will help your doctor determine if you have a hernia or another medical condition.
 In some cases, a bulge is not always apparent even when a person has a hernia.
 To be completely sure that what you have is a hernia, your doctor may want you to have:

 - An ultrasound